mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 by potential targets.
 The damage from the explosive is multiplied by the Effect.
 Creating a lesser charge from household chemicals: 1-6 hours, Education, Difficult (-2).
-Base Radius is 1 metre and Damage is x2, either of which can be added to by points of the Effect (1 for 1 basis).
+Base Radius is 1 meter and Damage is x2, either of which can be added to by points of the Effect (1 for 1 basis).